whatcanaysu/buynomics_prediction/README.md

-# buynomics_prediction
 Hi!
 I am Aysu :star:

+I am on the way of being Data Scientist at buynomics :computer:
 My buynomics adventure started with an application form.
 Afterwards, the negotiations and tests were concluded successfully.
 Now in the last (hopefully :pray:) step I have prepared answers for an estimation question.

+Let's dive into the question!

 Buynomics is helping a client to understand the effect of their prices, and as part of a new software solution, you are researching options to solve this in a data-science-driven manner.